linrongbin16/lin.nvim/README.md

 ## Introduction

+Aim to be out-of-box, IDE-like editing experienced, performant, lightweight and friendly to most Neovim users.
+Focus on and only on editing, no compiling/packaging/debugging.

+This ultra config solves below issues:

 - Duplicate installation on different OS and machines?
 All done by one-line command (not on Windows for now), same behaviors on all platforms.
 - Time-costing configurations?
 All configs follow community best practice, vim